 There are a few other functions like Charge Per Hour, Charge Per Day and Solar Information.
 However, these are more useful for diagnostics (or bragging rights, when you want to show your mates how good your system is!).
 We rarely use these functions.

-Two main functions – daily monitoring of battery levels and initial setup.
+- Two main functions – daily monitoring of battery levels and initial setup, and

 Does It Do The Job?